Arnavsingh89/Arnavsingh89/README.md

-- 👋 Hi, I’m @Arnavsingh89
+- 👋 Hi, I’m ARNAV
-- 👀 I’m interested in programmig
+- 👀 I’m interested in programmig , CODING ,WASTING TIME
 - 🌱 I’m currently learning nothing
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me ADDRESS: i dont have my personal home so dont dare to come in my house
+- 📫 How to reach me ADDRESS: I DON'T KNOW MY ADDRESS SO DONT COME YOU ARE NEVER INVITED
-- 😄 Pronouns: ...
+- 😄 Pronouns: I DONT KNOW
-- ⚡ Fun fact: i am of no use
+- ⚡ Fun fact: i WASTED YOUR TIME AND I AM OF NO USE
 -

 <!---